 - The project produces 40 cubic yards or more of architectural waste.
 Forty cubic yards is the typical volume of one construction site roll-off dumpster.

 - The project site is within 20 miles of a solid waste facility that recycles architectural waste.

 - The construction or demolition project is for a commercial building or a residential building with 2 or more units.

-Currently, there are two facilities in Vermont that accept loads of architectural waste, in addition to other materials, for recycling.
-Both facilities are located within Chittenden County.
+Currently, there is one facility in Vermont that accept loads of architectural waste, in addition to other materials, for recycling.
+That facility is located in Chittenden County.

 - Myers C&D Recycling Facility 216 Red Can Drive, Colchester, VT